Selma 3a Review 2024 – Pros & Cons

 Regarding fees, you will pay about a 0.39% fee per year at Finpension 3a with the highest allocation to stocks.
 At Selma, you will pay about 0.90% per year.
 In the long term, such a difference in fees is very significant.

-From a usability point of view, Selma is slightly easier to start than Finpension 3a.
+From a usability perspective, Selma may be slightly easier to start than Finpension 3a.
 However, both remain extremely simple.
 While you have many advanced options, the basic options at Finpension 3a are as simple as those with Selma.

 On the other hand, Selma will show a combined overview of your investments and your retirement assets.
 You only need one place to manage both of these assets.